 Quick Delivery of a Small, Common Product

 The conveyor belt will bring the box to a pickup platform where delivery drones pick up packages in sequence.
 Only local orders go here; the others go to an automated truck loading dock.
-Since the toy order is local, a drone reads the address, plots a corresponding course and takes the package to its destination.
-Later that day the customer comes back from work and finds the package in the designated landing area by the back door.
-The customer retrieves the box and the toy is ready for a child’s birthday the next day.
+Since the toy order is local, a drone reads the address, plots a corresponding course, and takes the package to its destination.
+Later that day, the customer comes back from work and finds the package in the designated landing area by the back door.
+The customer retrieves the box, and the toy is ready for a child’s birthday the next day.

 Ordering an Unusual Item

-Drivers of New Fulfillment Technologies
+Choose a 3PL at the Forefront of New Fulfillment Technologies